 The north coast of Cornwall.
 Dramatic.
 Isolated.
 Remarkable in every sense.
-Along this coast you can find Cornwall’s highest cliffs, strange tales of ancient kings and shipwrecks, and some of the county’s most beautiful and dramatically situated coastal towns and villages.
+Along this coast you can find Cornwall’s highest cliffs, strange tales of ancient kings and shipwrecks, and some of the area’s most beautiful and dramatically situated coastal towns and villages.

 Not far from Boscastle is Rocky Valley and the hamlet of Trethevy.
 From here a quiet lane leads to one of the most spectacular natural wonders in the whole of Cornwall.